The Man Who Could Cheat Death

 The Man Who Could Cheat Death is a 1959 British horror film, directed by Terence Fisher and starring Anton Diffring, Hazel Court, and Christopher Lee.
 Jimmy Sangster adapted the screenplay from the play The Man in Half Moon Street by Barré Lyndon, which had been previously filmed in 1945.
 The Man Who Could Cheat Death was produced by Michael Carreras and Anthony Nelson Keys for Hammer Film Productions.
-It was released in the US on 19 August 1959 and in the UK on 30 November 1959.

 Plot

 In Paris, France in 1890, Dr. Georges Bonnet, a doctor and hobbyist sculptor, abruptly ends the fashionable party he is hosting.
-Georges harbours a secret; though he appears to be in his mid-30s, he is actually 104-years-old, and has kept his youth and vitality through parathyroid gland transplants every 10 years.
+Georges harbours a secret; though he appears to be in his mid-30s, he is actually 104 years old, and has kept his youth and vitality through parathyroid gland transplants every 10 years.
 Professor Ludwig Weiss of Vienna, co-discoverer of this anti-ageing process, is three weeks late in arriving at Georges's home to perform the latest transplant.
 As a result, Georges must drink a steaming green elixir every six hours to stay young, though the elixir only buys him four weeks without the transplant.
-When Georges latest model, Margo Philippe, comes across Georges drinking the fluid, he strikes her down.
+When Georges's latest model, Margo Philippe, comes across Georges drinking the fluid, he strikes her down.
 When the 89-year-old Ludwig finally arrives, he reveals he will be unable to operate on Georges because a stroke has incapacitated his right hand.
 Ludwig instructs Georges to find another surgeon.

 Surété Inspector LeGris begins to investigate Margo's disappearance and arrives at a dinner party hosted by Georges for Janine Du Bois, a former lover, and Dr. Pierre Gerrard.
 Georges denies knowing Margo's whereabouts and, when LeGris asks to see the bust of Margo, tells him that he accidentally destroyed it that morning.
 LeGris leaves and Georges admits to his startled guests that he lied, as the police would probably damage the bust if he turned it over to them.
 Secretly, Ludwig convinces Pierre to perform the transplant surgery, claiming that Georges is deathly ill and in urgent need of treatment.

 After Janine and Pierre have left, Ludwig tells Georges that Pierre will operate.
 However, Ludwig has grown suspicious of Georges and says it is strange that this is the third of George's models who has gone missing around the time of his transplants.
 Ludwig discovers that the newest parathyroid gland is from a living person, instead of being "revitalized" from a corpse.
 When Ludwig confronts Georges that his actions are unjustified, George retorts that he revitalized four glands from corpses but they all died because Ludwig was late, adding to Georges's hatred of being alone in this world.
 Ludwig destroys the elixir to prevent Georges from continuing; Georges strangles Ludwig to death.